 Think like a journalist when writing your press kit

-Put aside your business-owner's thinking cap just for a moment.
+Put aside your business-owner’s thinking cap just for a moment.
 To really put together the best press kit, you have to think like a journalist, not a business owner.
-Pretend you're writing a story about your business, but have no knowledge on your business.
-What are some of the things you'd want to know?
+Pretend you’re writing a story about your business, but have no knowledge of your business.
+What are some of the things you’d want to know?
 Jot down a few answers to those questions to start brainstorming your press kit.
-Journalists don't ask just one question and call it good.
+Journalists don’t ask just one question and call it good.
 News articles are based on these types of questions:

 - Who?
 Who started the business?
 Who’s running it currently?
 What’s interesting about them as a person?

 - What?
 What is the company doing?
 What is this particular business doing differently than every other business?
 What are they doing currently?

 - When?
 When did the company open?
 When are they moving/hosting an event/etc.?

 - Where?
 Where is the business located?
 Where is the business owner from?

 - Why?
 Why does the business do what they do?
 Why did the business owner choose to start a business?

 From the answers you’re jotting down, you’ll be able to pinpoint just what to include in your press kit so that reporter gets the big picture.
 Any item that may help answer those questions professionally and concisely is welcome.